zipvilization/Zipvilization/world/time/index.md

 Territory.

-These elements do not exist because we want the project to sound technical.

-They are part of a coherent computational architecture.

 The biological world sits on top of deterministic information.

 → **[Discover Zips](/world/zips/)**

 ---

-# The Farm establishes the first clock
+# The Farm Establishes the First Clock

 The Farm is the smallest canonical territorial unit.